ElectricFern/simple-JS-calc/README.md

+### Archived due to inactivity and in an effort to clean up.

 # simple-JS-calc
 we had to make a simple JavaScript calculator
 If I did this project again I would use grid system for styling, we did not know about grid system at this stage of the course.